Annual Revenue£54.43 billion a year

 Ethical issues by category

-In 2015 the company scored an Ethical Consumer best rating for its supply chain management.
+In November 2016, Tesco scored an Ethical Consumer best rating for its supply chain management.

 The company retails factory farmed meat and non free range eggs.
 The company scored a middle rating on animal testing, as it did not test own brand products on animals but did sell other branded products from companies that did still test on animals.